tania2406/GradeManagementSystem/README.md

-Grade Management System (Java, Console)
+#Grade Management System (Java, Console)

 A simple Grade Management System built in Java that stores student marks, calculates averages, assigns letter grades (A+–F), and generates performance reports for a class of students.
 It uses arrays and ArrayList, a menu-driven console UI, and cleanly separated classes suitable for BCA/CS mini-projects and interview portfolios.
 ​

-Table of Contents
+#Table of Contents

-Features
+1.Features

-Project Structure
+2.Project Structure

-Getting Started
+3.Getting Started

-How to Use
+4.How to Use

-Grading System
+5.Grading System

-Documentation
+6.Documentation

-Future Enhancements
+7.Future Enhancements

-Features
+#Features

 Store up to 100 students and 5 subjects per student (Mathematics, Science, English, History, Computer).
 ​